Boubou008/trouve-ton-artisan/README.md

 Le serveur MySQL plante au démarrage avec cette erreur :

-    Error: MySQL shutdown unexpectedly.
+    Erreur my sql : Error: MySQL shutdown unexpectedly.
-    This may be due to a blocked port, missing dependencies, improper privileges, a crash, or a shutdown by another method.
+08:52:17  [mysql] 	This may be due to a blocked port, missing dependencies, 08:52:17  [mysql] 	improper privileges, a crash, or a shutdown by another method.
+08:52:17  [mysql] 	Press the Logs button to view error logs and check 08:52:17  [mysql] 	the Windows Event Viewer for more clues 08:52:17  [mysql] 	If you need more help, copy and post this 08:52:17  [mysql] 	entire log window on the forums

 ➡️ Impossible d'ouvrir phpMyAdmin\
 ➡️ Impossible de démarrer MySQL via XAMPP\
 ➡️ Donc la base MySQL n'a pas pu être mise en place

-Les données sont donc servies via **des fichiers JSON**, ce qui est parfaitement utilisable pour un projet pédagogique.
+Les données sont donc servies via **des fichiers JSON**

 ------------------------------------------------------------------------